2 kids among 6 dead in Montana highway pileup, 8 others hurt - NewsBreak

 “We had a lot of debris and complete chaos,” Nelson said.

-Montana Attorney General Austin Knudsen said in a statement that the Montana Highway Patrol, which he oversees, was investigating.
+Montana Attorney General Austin Knudsen , who oversees the highway patrol, said in a statement that the Montana Highway Patrol, which he oversees, was investigating.
 "We will release more information as it becomes available and is appropriate out of respect of the lives lost and their loved ones.

 A video from The Billings Gazette showed hundreds of tractor-trailers, campers and cars backed up for miles along the two eastbound lanes of the interstate.